kieran-mackle/AutoTrader/docs/source/broker/broker-interface.md

 ## Methods
 The shared methods of the broker interfaces are described below.
+Note that each broker may have their own additional methods to extend their functionality based on the brokers API capabilities.

 ```{tip}
 A template for integrating new brokers into AutoTrader is included